 Further along the track the toxins begin to destroy the supporting tissues around teeth, forming pockets that fill with more plaque.
 If allowed to progresses further, the bone that supports the teeth may be permanently damaged and unless treated, the affected teeth can become loose and are eventually lost.

-Conscientious removal of plaque by brushing, flossing and professional cleanings minimizes the risks of gum disease.
+Conscientious removal of plaque by brushing, flossing and professional cleanings minimises the risks of gum disease.
 However, other factors can affect the health of your gums, including hereditary factors, stress, diabetes and pregnancy.

 In the earlier stages of gum disease, the treatment involves scaling and root planing, which is removing plaque and calculus in the pockets around the tooth and smoothing the root surfaces.
 In most cases of early gum disease, scaling and root planing combined with proper daily cleaning are all that are required to bring gums back to health.